Skip to main content

 How Does Exercise Remodel the HPG Axis?

-The impact of on the HPG axis is a dose-dependent and intensity-dependent phenomenon.
+The impact of physical activity on the HPG axis is a dose-dependent and intensity-dependent phenomenon.
 Chronic, high-intensity endurance exercise, especially in a state of low energy availability, can suppress the HPG axis, leading to functional hypothalamic amenorrhea in women or reduced testosterone in men.

 This is an adaptive response to perceived stress and energy deficit, mediated by increased cortisol and suppressed GnRH pulsatility.
 In contrast, moderate-intensity resistance training and high-intensity interval training (HIIT) have been shown to have a positive regulatory effect.